Dietary Supplementation

 Supplementation is complex.
-There are certain supplements that I think everyone should take and for the purpose of this brief introduction, I am going to cover those three things.
-There are a number of supplements that I think almost make that list, they’re so impactful and probably can benefit just about everybody, but I recognize that some people will not be able to tolerate high level supplementation without “pill fatigue”.
+There are certain dietary supplements that I believe everyone should take, and for the purpose of this brief introduction, I will cover those key items.
+There are numerous supplements that nearly make that list; they are so impactful and could likely benefit just about everyone.
+Yet, I recognize that some individuals may not tolerate high-level supplementation due to “pill fatigue.”

 The No-Brainers

-If you’ve made it this far, you know that I’m a big believer in the importance of the Microbiome.
-A high-quality probiotic, individually blister sealed in nitrogen, so that is not exposed to oxygen before you take it, is the first step.
-Bacteria that live in the intestines can’t survive in the presence of oxygen, so the bacteria that we want to colonize our intestines will need to be safe from exposure to oxygen.
-Those same Microbes cannot survive a pH of 2, which is the typical Acidity of the stomach, so a high-quality probiotic should have a specialized capsule that resists digestion until it reaches the intestine, which is where we want the bacteria.
-Finally the bacteria need to be in high-quantity and proven quality.
+If you’ve been following along, you already know that I’m a staunch believer in the importance of the Microbiome.
+Taking a high-quality probiotic, individually blister-sealed in nitrogen to avoid exposure to oxygen before use, is the first step.
+Bacteria that thrive in our intestines can’t survive in the presence of oxygen, so the bacteria we want to colonize our intestines must be protected from oxygen exposure.
+Additionally, these microbes cannot withstand a pH of 2, the typical acidity of the stomach, meaning a high-quality probiotic should have a specialized capsule that resists digestion until it reaches the intestines, where we want the bacteria to flourish.
+Furthermore, the bacteria need to be in high quantities and of proven quality.

-The Microbiome is implicated in food allergy through mechanisms relating to a leaky gut.
-It is also correlated to obesity, depression, cognitive function, energy levels and immune function.
-The list is longer, but those are important aspects.
-It’s a no brainer that you should take a high-quality probiotic as you need to have a healthy Microbiome.
+The Microbiome is implicated in conditions ranging from food allergies, which relate to a leaky gut, to obesity, depression, cognitive function, energy levels, and immune function.
+The list of related health issues is long, but these are crucial aspects.
+Consulting with a nutritionist or a health and wellness coach can offer further insights into the strategic use of dietary supplements like probiotics.
+It’s a no-brainer that you should take a high-quality probiotic to maintain a healthy Microbiome, as a leading health coach in Alaska, I would advise.

-Vitamin D with another vitamin called K2 is an inexpensive supplement that is universally low in almost all Test subjects.
-K2 directs the calcium to our bones and away from our blood vessel so we definitely want to have K2 with our vitamin D. Vitamin D is a pro-hormone, involved in all kinds of cellular metabolism.
-It’s massive involvement in our immune health was well demonstrated during the Covid Pandemic.
-Low Vitamin D was strongly correlated with bad outcome.
-There is science demonstrating effects in metabolic health, bone health, mood and obesity.
-Vitamin D is very inexpensive.
+Vitamin D paired with another vitamin called K2 is an inexpensive dietary supplement that is universally low in almost all test subjects.
+K2 directs the calcium to our bones and away from our blood vessels, making it essential to pair K2 with our vitamin D. Vitamin D acts as a pro-hormone, involved in various types of cellular metabolism.
+Its significant role in immune health was well demonstrated during the Covid Pandemic, where low Vitamin D levels were strongly correlated with poor outcomes.
+There is science demonstrating its effects on metabolic health, bone health, mood, and obesity.
+Vitamin D is very cost-effective.

 The final no-brainer on my list of three is Marine Fish Oil.
-High quality, molecularly distilled (so there’s no mercury) Marine fish oil from small, cold water fish, like sardines, anchovies, herring and pollock should be included in everyone’s supplement regimen.
+High-quality, molecularly distilled (to ensure there’s no mercury) Marine Fish Oil from small, cold-water fish like sardines, anchovies, herring, and pollock should be included in everyone’s supplement regimen.
+Consulting a Kenai’s top nutritionist/health and wellness coach in Soldotna can provide personalized guidance on how to integrate these essential nutrients effectively.
+Your health coach can help ensure you are choosing the right supplements to support your overall health optimally.

 Other supplements that nearly make the no-Brainer list: